steffilazerte/workshop-intro-to-weathercan/README.md

 -   Install R packages for following along

-    -   `weathercan` -> Note this requires a special installation method
+    -   `weathercan` -> Note this needs to be installed from a specific source (see below)
     -   `skimr`
     -   `dplyr`
     -   `tidyr`
     -   `ggplot2`

-    To install via R commands:
+    To install via R:
+    (This installs weathercan from the Community R-Multiverse)

     ```
     install.packages(c("skimr", "dplyr", "tidyr", "ggplot2", "weathercan"),